 The copious uses and benefits of bamboo make this woody resource seem almost too good to be true.
 But rest assured, bamboo’s rich bounty is for real.
 Good for the earth and good for the soul, this fast-growing grass also has benefits for your health.
 In addition to durability, sustainability and versatility, you can now add high silica content to the list of bamboo’s favorable characteristics.

 Bamboo leaves contain about 70 percent silica, an essential mineral ordinarily found in quartz, sandstone and other rocks.
-Silica is an important trace mineral that the human body uses to build healthy skin, bones, joints and cartilage.
-You can easily obtain the silica from bamboo leaves by steeping them in hot water and making tea.
+Silica is an important trace mineral that the human body uses to build healthy skin, bones, joints, and cartilage.
+You can easily obtain silica from bamboo leaves by steeping them in hot water and making tea.
 Silica-rich bamboo tea provides a tasty and effective natural remedy for arthritis, among other conditions.